openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 # Discovery and Registration

-Just like in conventional OpenID Connect flows, Relying Party and Self-Issued OPs can exchange metadata prior to the transaction, either using [@!OpenID.Discovery] and [@!OpenID.Registration], or out-of-band mechanisms.
+Just like in conventional OpenID Connect protocol flows, Relying Party and Self-Issued OPs can exchange metadata prior to the transaction, either using [@!OpenID.Discovery] and [@!OpenID.Registration], or out-of-band mechanisms.

-However, in Self-Issued OP flows, such mechanisms may be unavailable since Self-Issued OPs do not have API endpoints for that purpose.
+However, in Self-Issued OP protocol flows, such mechanisms may be unavailable since Self-Issued OPs do not have API endpoints for that purpose.
 This specification proposes alternative mechanisms, where Self-Issued OPs and Relying Parties obtain each other's metadata during individual requests.

 If the RP is able to perform pre-discovery of the Self-Issued OP, and knows the Self-Issued OP's Issuer Identifier, [@!OpenID.Discovery] or out-of-band mechanisms can be used to obtain a set of metadata including `authorization_endpoint` used to invoke a Self-Issued OP.
 Note that when the user is expected to scan the QR code using the Self-Issued OP application, the RP may formulate a request that only includes the request parameters without including `authorization_endpoint`.